uktrade/market-access-python-frontend/README.md

 might not take effect unless you run step 3 from above and restart your dev server.

+## Builds
+Builds can be initiated from Jenkins or from the command line using `cf` CLI tool (using `cf push <app_name>`).
+To use `cf push` you will need to be in the root of the project.

+The preferred way to deploy apps remains Jenkins as of now because Jenkins will set environment variables as part of the flow.

+#### Init Tasks
+Tasks that should be run at app initialisation can be defined in `.profile` file.
+If you would like to check the output of that you can do so via `cf logs <app_name> --recent`, but please note that these logs get trimmed so it's best to check straight after deployment.

 ## Tests
 Front end tests are grouped under `./test` directory.
 When writing tests please use the corresponding app name to keep the same folder structure as the main app so it's easy to tell which test belongs to which app.